Introducing The Loyola School: Elementary K-4

 Parent education programs take place monthly and volunteer hours are required.
 Parents/guardians must also sign a contract with the school each year.

-Our faculty consists of teachers trained in early childhood education and/or elementary, plus a director, executive assistant, social worker, and academic support lead teacher.
+Our faculty consists of a principal and teachers trained in early childhood education and/or elementary, plus a director, executive assistant, social worker, and academic support lead teacher.